dougmencken/HeadOverHeels/README.md

 sudo apt install libx11-dev
 ```

 Then building the “Head over Heels” game on GNU/Linux is pretty easy with the build scripts I provided.
-All used dependencies will be built too.
+All the used dependencies will be built too.
 The first script is

 ```